Air Fryer Chicken Karaage is a delightful Japanese dish that combines tender and crispy bite-sized pieces of marinated chicken.

 Check for doneness: The Karaage should be golden brown and crispy on the outside and cooked through on the inside.
 A meat thermometer can ensure the internal temperature reaches 165 degrees F (74°C).

 Serve: Remove the Chicken Karaage from the air fryer, toss it with the sauce, and serve.
-They are often served with a dipping sauce, such as a combination of soy sauce and mayonnaise or a squeeze of fresh lemon juice.
+They are often served with a dipping sauce, such as a combination of soy sauce and mayonnaise, a squeeze of lemon juice, or lemon wedges.

 Air Fryer Chicken Karaage

-Pro Tips For Cooking Air Fryer Chicken Karaage
+Recipe Variations For Air Fryer Chicken Karaage Recipe

 • Use Boneless Chicken Thighs: For the juiciest and most flavorful results, use boneless chicken thighs with the skin removed.
 Thigh meat has a higher fat content than breast meat, making it ideal for this dish.
-Cut the thighs into bite-sized pieces for even cooking.
+Cut chicken thigh into bite-sized pieces for even cooking.

-• Double Coating for Extra Crispiness: Double-coat your chicken to achieve a crispy coating.
+• Double Coating for Extra Crispiness: Double-coat your chicken for a crispy coating.
 After the first coating of potato starch or cornstarch, dip the chicken pieces back into the marinade, then coat them in starch again.
 This double coating creates a thicker and crunchier crust.

 • Don’t Overcrowd the Air Fryer Basket: Arrange the chicken pieces in a single layer in the air fryer basket without overcrowding.
 Overcrowding can lead to uneven cooking and a less crispy texture.
 You may need to cook in batches if you have a large amount of chicken.